wchoi11/notchmess/_posts/2019-06-03-google-morals-virtue-asymmetry-of-deference.md

 [^joke]: I had to do it.

 So that's it!
-I think Howell's virtue account is very insightful, but there's definitely more out there in the literature about the problem with moral deference.
+I think Howell's virtue account is very insightful, but there's definitely more out there in the literature about the problem with moral deference.[^thanks]

+[^thanks]: Many thanks to DS for taking the time to give feedback on this post.